LisaHackett97/MS1-Dog-Daycare/README.md

 * Hover on menu items #81b3d5, with background #8B2760.

-### Fonts
+### Typography
 I had planned to use Open Sans as a header and Lora for main text.
 I made a design decision during implementation and have decided to use the following fonts:
 * Roboto Slab for main content.
 * Lora for headers and nav bar text content.
 * The font serif was used as a backup.

 ### Images
 I used images from unsplash.com and pexels.com.
 Credited in the credits section.
 One image was my own.
-The number of images and wheather or not to hide on smaller screens changed during the development of the site.
+The number of images and decision to hide or not on smaller screens changed during the development of the site.
 All images are visible on all screens.

 # Features

 The site consists of three pages accessible from a navigation menu.
 Home/Gallery/More Info (services)
 ### Website has the following features:

-#### Header contains the following:
+#### Header which contains the following:
 * Icon for business, which is a clickable link to bring user back to home page.
-* Address and phone number for business, which is hidden on some screen sizes.Allows user to quickly view where business is located.
+* Address and phone number for business, which is hidden on some screen sizes.
+Allows user to quickly view where business is located.
 * Navigation menu.
 Allows user to navigate to all pages on the site.

 #### Navigation menu: contains links to all three pages of site. collapses to a burger menu icon on smaller screens.